Child Labor - Facts About Child Labour

 · Working with really dangerous machineries.

 · Being exploited as domestic servants.
-Moreover, the amount of child labor in the form of domestic servants, who are engaged in doing household chores and are burdened by their masters and abused at the same time, are more of girls as compared to boys.
+Moreover, the amount of child labor in the form of domestic servants, who are engaged in doing household chores and are burdened by their masters and abuses at the same time, are more of girls as compared to boys.

 4. Millions of girls have been the victim of child labor in the form of domestic servants, and are more likely to be exposed to exploitations and abuse, including sexual harassment.